-A site of incredible historic importance, it's no secret that Pennsylvania has some high-profile ghosts.
-From George Washington to Edgar Allan Poe, there's no shortage of famous dead people who've been spotted wandering around creepy Pennsylvania.
+Filled with sites of incredible historic importance, Pennsylvania could be home to some fairly high-profile ghosts.
+With the likes of George Washington and Edgar Allan Poe, there's no shortage of famous deceased people who've reportedly been spotted wandering around Pennsylvania.
 From dark woods to historical buildings, from weird weather phenomena to eerie roads, these Pennsylvania ghost stories are really something else.

 Pennsylvania is known as one of the most haunted states in the country for a reason.
-Whether you want to take a stroll through one of the most famous abandoned prisons on earth, sit in a chair that's rumored to kill people, or take a selfie with a ghost bride, you can do it in Pennsylvania.
+Whether you want to take a stroll through one of the most famous abandoned prisons on Earth, sit in a chair that's rumored to end people, or take a selfie with a ghost bride, you can do it all in Pennsylvania.

 Pittsburgh's Charlie No-Face (also known as the Green Man) is one of Pittsburgh's best-known local legends.
 According to different accounts, a man can be found lurking by the roadside at night and emitting a green glow, or perhaps he is horribly deformed.
 He can be seen blowing cigarette smoke out through the holes in his cheeks.